ashleyyjoseph/levich-interview/README.md

 3. Receives periodic server time updates via Socket.io
 4. Uses synchronized time for all countdown calculations

+## Important Notes

+### Authentication
+- Currently, admin access is granted by entering "admin" (case-insensitive) as the name
+- User names are entered on first access and used throughout the session

+### Data Storage
+- The auction data is stored in-memory and will be lost on server restart

+- User bids are tracked per item and per user name

+### Security Considerations
+- Admin endpoints are not currently protected by authentication

+- Socket IDs are used to track bidders; consider using user sessions for production

-## Environment Variables
+### Environment Variables
 - `PORT` - Server port (default: 5000)
 - `CLIENT_URL` - CORS origin for Socket.io (default: http://localhost:3000)
 - `NODE_ENV` - Environment mode (development/production)

-## Development Notes

-- The auction data is stored in-memory.
-For production, replace with a database (e.g., MongoDB, PostgreSQL)
-- User IDs are generated client-side.
-In production, implement proper authentication
-- Socket IDs are used to track bidders.
-Consider using user sessions for production

-## License

-ISC
+- `REACT_APP_API_URL` - API URL for React client (default: http://localhost:5000)